The documents in this section describe options of each report control available in the Report Designer.

 Allows you to customize a template for series which are created dynamically as a result of binding a Chart to data (via the Data Source and Series Data Member properties).
 The settings which are available via the Series Template property are common to all such data bound series.
 These settings allow you to provide centralized customization of all dynamically created data bound series.
 To learn more on using this

-Chart with Dynamic Series.
+property, refer to Chart with Dynamic Series.

 Note that the settings which are customized via the Series Template property don't apply to the series contained within the Series collection of a Chart.